Sorry, you need to enable JavaScript to visit this website.

 baby image

-All babies should be screened at birth for metabolic and hearing problems so that they can get the services they need as early as possible.
-Even infants that appear perfectly healthy at birth can have a metabolic or hearing disorder.
-Metabolic disorders rare, but serious, conditions that can lead to severe health and developmental problems or even death if not identified and treated early.
-However, if caught early and given the right services, most infants with hearing and metabolic disorders can grow up healthy.
+All babies should be screened at birth for metabolic, genetic, hearing and heart disorders so that they can get the services they need as early as possible.
+Even infants that appear perfectly healthy at birth can have a disorder.
+If caught early and given the right services, most infants with metabolic, genetic, hearing and/or heart disorders can grow up healthy.
+Newborn screening is quick and easy - requiring only a hearing, dried blood spot, and pulse-oximetry test - and is performed soon after a baby’s birth, and in most cases, while the baby is still in the hospital.

 Related Services: